Tingalpa

 Tingalpa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Tingalpa is estimated at around 8,993.
-This reflects an increase of 532 people since the 2021 Census, which reported a population of 8,461.
-The change was inferred from AreaSearch's resident population estimate of 8,874 following examination of ABS' latest ERP data release in June 2024 and an additional 68 validated new addresses since the Census date.
-This level of population equates to a density ratio of 971 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 55% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Tingalpa is around 9,065, reflecting an increase of 604 people since the 2021 Census which reported a population of 8,461.
+This growth was inferred from AreaSearch's estimation of the resident population at 8,962 following examination of ABS's latest ERP data release in June 2025 and an additional 109 validated new addresses since the Census date.
+The population density is approximately 978 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Tingalpa's growth rate of 7.1% since the census positions it within 2.2 percentage points of the national average (9.3%).
+Natural growth contributed approximately 55% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
 Considering projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-The suburb of Tingalpa is expected to expand by 51 persons to 2041, reflecting a decrease of 0.8% in total over the 17 years.
+The suburb of Tingalpa is expected to expand by 43 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 0.7% in total over the 16 years.

 Frequently Asked Questions - Population